andycroll/bootstrappingio/_posts/2014-05-19-pricing-principles-and-fear-of-free.markdown

 ---
 layout: post
-title: 'Pricing Principles & Free of Free'
+title: 'Pricing Principles & Fear of Free'
 ---

 Technically-inclined bootstrappers are terrible at pricing, certainly it's a weakness I often struggle to deal with.
 Here we collect some great advice on pricing from entrepreneurs who've been through it.